What is Meditation

 Meister Eckhart

-Let me offer a brief example.
+Let me offer a brief illustrative example.
 Have you ever woken up at night, suddenly realizing that you had been conscious during sleep, yet you were not aware of being conscious at the time?
-It is a peculiar kind of awareness—subtle and pervasive, but without self-recognition.
+It is a peculiar kind of awareness—subtle and pervasive 'presentness', but without self-recognition.

 If that seems abstract, consider this simpler analogy: Imagine a loud and persistant hum from a minibar fridge in a hotel room.
 You do not notice the sound at first, but when the fridge suddenly stops, you become instantly aware that you had been hearing it all along.
 The awareness was always present, but it had remained just outside the reach of conscious recognition.

-This primordial consciousness is eternal, a locationless location—beyond time and space, a higher-dimensional being that transcends the constraints of our reality.
-Yet, when it 'enters' the manifest world, it does not do so uniformly.
-Instead, it follows matter like a mirror-shadow, subtly entwined with its unfolding presence.
+This primordial consciousness is like a guest in our world.
+It is eternal, a locationless location—beyond time and space, a higher-dimensional being that transcends the constraints of our reality.
+Yet, when it 'enters' or rather, samples itself into the manifest world, it does not do so uniformly.
+Instead, it follows matter like a mirror-shadow, subtly concentrated and entwined with its unfolding presence.

-As matter evolves into more complex structures, this consciousness does not merely accompany it—it intensifies, both in quality and quantity.
+As matter evolves into more complex structures, this space-time derived consciousness does not merely accompany it—it intensifies, both in 'quality' and 'quantity'.
 The greater the complexity, the more refined and concentrated its reflective capacity becomes.
-In this way, primordial consciousness does not emerge from matter, but rather condenses and sharpens in parallel with its increasing structural intricacy.
+Seen in this perspective, primordial consciousness does not emerge from matter, but rather condenses and sharpens in parallel with its increasing structural intricacy.

 As a quantum poet, I would dare to write: It is this primordial consciousness that collapses the wave-function into matter—or perhaps it is the other way around.

 This pan-psychic 'God' is, at its primordial core, neither human nor of worldly nature.
-It interacts with space-time, yet it does so as a a visitor from a higher dimension—one in which our world is merely embedded.
-My deepest intuition, shaped by subjective experience, suggests that this presence exists in a dimension beyond cognition, beyond even what we conceive as existence itself.
+It interacts with space-time, yet it does so as an osmotic presence, a visitor from a higher dimension—one in which our reality is merely nested rather than ultimate.
+My deepest intuition, shaped by direct experience, suggests that this presence resides beyond cognition, beyond even what we conceive as existence itself—a dimension where being and non-being, presence and absence, dissolve into a singular, unfathomable ground.

 In this higher realm, what we call ‘God’—or, in Meister Eckhart’s terms, the 'Godhead'—dwells in a darkness beyond time and space.
 This is not the anthropomorphic deity of religious doctrine but something far more elusive: a primordial aware presence that belongs to a layer of existence far removed from our familiar dimensions and hence also understandings.